Inuvik Travel Guide

 Some locals earn their living hunting, trapping and fishing.
 Others are employed in government and aboriginal offices, or in transportation, construction, petroleum exploration and tourism companies.

-Looking for a car wash was one of the first things I did after checking into the Happy Valley Territorial Campground.
+Looking for a car wash was the first things I did after checking into the Happy Valley Territorial Campground.

 Getting There and Away